Tutoring

 How does tutoring work?

-• Tutoring takes place in person, in small groups, consisting of 2 to 8 students.
+• Tutoring takes place in small groups, consisting of 2 to 5 students.

 • Students can request a tutor in any undergraduate course they are currently enrolled in at Iowa State.

-• Groups meet at a consistent day and time twice a week during the academic year and three times per week during the summer.
-Sessions are 50 minutes
+• Groups meet at a consistent day and time once a week during the academic year for 90 minutes.

 • Groups are interactive and led by a qualified peer tutor.